On simultaneous approximation of algebraic numbers: introduction

 \section{introduction}

 Rational approximation is a fascinating and one of the important techniques to prove transcendental results.
 This area has very rich history and one of the major milestones is a famous result of Roth \cite{roth1} extending the earlier works of Thue and Siegel (for a proof, see \cite{satha}).
-Then Ridiout \cite{ridd1} proved a $p$-adic version of Roth, a vast generalization is due to Schmidt \cite{schmidt} (Subspace Theorem) and many versions of Subspace Theorem are available now, and these versions are applied to many problems in various branches of Number Theory (for instance, see \cite{zannier}).
+Then Ridout \cite{ridd1} proved a $p$-adic version of Roth, a vast generalization is due to Schmidt \cite{schmidt} (Subspace Theorem) and many versions of the subspace theorem are available now, and these versions are applied to many problems in various branches of Number Theory (for instance, see \cite{zannier}).
 In 2004, Corvaja and Zannier \cite{corv} proved a `Thue-Roth' type inequality with `moving targets' to solve a problem of Mahler.
 Recently in 2019, Kulkarni, Mavraki and Nguyen \cite{kul} proved a generalization of the Mahler problem part of Corvaja and Zannier.
-In this article, we are interested in simultaneous approximation of algebraic numbers in the same spirit of Corvaja and Zannier.
-Also, we apply our main result to prove a transcendental result.
+In this article, we are interested in the simultaneous approximation of algebraic numbers in the same spirit of Corvaja and Zannier.
+Also, we apply our main theorem to prove a transcendental result.
 In order to state our results, we shall start with some terminology.

-For a given real number $c>0$, an algebraic number $\alpha$ is said to be a {\it $c$-pseudo-Pisot number}, if $|\alpha| > c$, $\alpha$ has integral trace, and all its other conjugates have absolute value strictly less than $c$.
-In the literature, $1$-pseudo-Pisot number is called as {\it pseudo-Pisot number}.
-One can check that $\alpha=\frac{1}{2}+\frac{1}{\sqrt{5}}$ is a $1/2$-pseudo-Pisot number; but not a pseudo-Pisot number.
-The main theorem of this article states as follows.
+In order to state our results, we start with the following definition.
+An algebraic number $\alpha$ is said to be a {\it pseudo-Pisot number}, if $|\alpha|>1$, $\alpha$ has integral trace, and all its other conjugates have absolute value strictly less than $1$.